evanwappel/conference_central/README.md

 Endpoints

-getConferenceSessions(websafeConferenceKey) -- Given a conference, return all sessions getConferenceSessionsByType(websafeConferenceKey, typeOfSession) Given a conference, return all sessions of a specified type (eg lecture, keynote, workshop) getSessionsBySpeaker(speaker) -- Given a speaker, return all sessions given by this particular speaker, across all conferences createSession(SessionForm, websafeConferenceKey) -- open only to the organizer of the conference Define Session class and SessionForm
+1. getConferenceSessions(websafeConferenceKey) - Given a conference, return all sessions
+2. getConferenceSessionsByType(websafeConferenceKey, typeOfSession) - Given a conference, return all sessions of a specified type (eg lecture, keynote, workshop)
+3. getSessionsBySpeaker(speaker)-- Given a speaker, return all sessions given by this particular speaker, across all conferences
+4. createSession(SessionForm, websafeConferenceKey) -- open only to the organizer of the conference

+Define Session class and SessionForm

 In the SessionForm pass in:
-Session name
+* Session name
-highlights
+* highlights
-speaker
+* speaker
-duration
+* duration
-typeOfSession
+* typeOfSession
-date
+* date
-start time (in 24 hour notation so it can be ordered).
+* start time (in 24 hour notation so it can be ordered).

 - Ideally, create the session as a child of the conference.
 - Explain design choices